-Physical Science Projects, Lesson Plans and Experiments
+Physical Science Lesson Plans, Projects and Experiments

-This indicates resources located on The Teacher's Corner.
+Physical Science Activities This indicates resources located on The Teacher's Corner.

-Atom Lesson
+Physical Science Activities Atom Lesson

 Students will review what the parts of an atom, learn how to determine how many neutrons, protons and electrons an element have based on the atom number, and determine the number of electrons residing on each orbiting shell.